Real People Stories –Blair

 But my partner had symptoms/a positive exam…

-It can be scary to realise a test diagnosis stating that we have ‘been exposed’ to an HPV infection (although the truth is that it happens any time we’re in close contact with other humans).
-With the virus and CA125, there’s nothing you can do now – there’s no body wash or mouthwash you can use, and there’s no way to remove the infection from your body if tests show you have it.
+It can be scary to realise a diagnosis stating that we have ‘been exposed’ to an infection (although the truth is that it happens any time we’re in close contact with other humans).
+With the virus and CA125, there’s nothing you can do now – there’s no body wash or mouthwash you can use, and there’s no way to remove the infection from your body if checks show you have it.

 Infections normally pass in time.
 Most last from a few months up to a couple of years.
 Your body’s immune system needs time to deal with it.